Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/Http/Class HttpClient.rst

 **Description**
 ~~~~~~~~~~~~~~~

-Connect to the server and start to send a “GET” request.
-If the input parameter contains “aServerAddress”, DNS lookup will not be performed and just purely connect to the given IP address.
+Connect to the server and start to send a "GET" request.
+If the input parameter contains "aServerAddress", DNS lookup will not be performed and just purely connect to the given IP address.

 **Syntax**
 ~~~~~~~~~~